Organosilver chemistry: Fluoroalkyl and fluoroalkenyl derivatives

 Organosilver compounds usually have the oxidation state +1.
 A notable exception is Ag(CF3)4−.

 Carbene and CO complexes

 Silver forms relatively fragile complexes with CO, including [Ag(CO)n]+ (n = 1, 2, 3).
+The green, planar, paramagnetic Ag(CO)3 is stable at 6–15 K and dimerizes at 25–30 K, probably by forming Ag–Ag bonds.
+Additionally, the silver carbonyl [Ag(CO)] [B(OTeF5)4] is known.

 Silver-NHC complexes are numerous.
 Some are commonly used to prepare other NHC complexes by displacing labile ligands.
 For example, the reaction of the bis(NHC)silver(I) complex with bis(acetonitrile)palladium dichloride or chlorido(dimethyl sulfide)gold(I):

 Alkene complexes

 Like other heavy d10 metal ions, Ag+ has a pronounced affinity for alkenes.
 The ability of silver to form alkene complexes has long been exploited in the separation of alkenes by "argentation chromatography", which uses a support containing silver salts.
 Illustrative is [Ag(C2H4)3]+.

 Catalysis

 In catalysis silver is active as silver oxide in the Wolff rearrangement.
 Silver is also present in other carbon-carbon bond skeletal rearrangements such as the quadricyclane to norbornadiene rearrangement, the cubane to cuneane rearrangement and the rearrangement of the cyclobutadiene dimer to cyclooctatetraene.